Reactive arthritis: Epidemiology

 Because women may be underdiagnosed, the exact incidence of reactive arthritis is difficult to estimate.
 A few studies have been completed, though.
 In Norway between 1988 and 1990, the incidence was 4.6 cases per 100,000 for chlamydia-induced reactive arthritis and 5 cases per 100,000 for that induced by enteric bacteria.
 In 1978 in Finland, the annual incidence was found to be 43.6 per 100,000.

 History

 When reactive arthritis appears in a triad that also includes ophthalmic and urogenital manifestations, the eponym "Reiter's syndrome" is often applied; German physician Hans Conrad Julius Reiter described the condition in a soldier he treated during World War I.

-A number of physicians have suggested that the eponym is undeserved.
+Many physicians have suggested that the eponym is undeserved.
 Reiter's Nazi Party affiliation, and in particular his involvement in forced human experimentation in the Buchenwald concentration camp (which, after his capture at the end of World War II, resulted in his prosecution in Nuremberg as a war criminal), have come to overshadow his medical accomplishments.
-Furthermore, he was not the first physician to make associations between the arthritis and other symptoms—the names arthritis urethritica, venereal arthritis and polyarteritis enterica had previously been applied—and the full triad was described by another physician in the 19th century.
+Furthermore, he was not the first physician to make associations between the arthritis and other symptoms—the names arthritis urethritica, venereal arthritis, and polyarteritis enterica had previously been applied—and the full triad was described by another physician in the 19th century.